 - Provide affordable housing: Several market rate projects citywide are in the pipeline that will provide BMR inclusionary units as they get constructed.
-This past year, 8 new low income rentals were completed through the BMR program.
-68 units were constructed at the Montara affordable housing development at Bay Meadows.
-The City received planning approval of the construction of 225 units of affordable housing on two city-owned parcels in the downtown area that are adjacent to a Caltrain station for a project known as Kiku Crossing.
-Construction is expected to be underway in early 2022. - Create a safe and accessible living environment: Minor Home Repair programs provide residents with repairs to increase energy efficiency, accessibility, and health/safety - Provide social services to help people reach self-sufficiency: Accomplishments of public services grant recipients serving San Mateo residents, particularly those in the CDBG Priority Neighborhood
+This past year, 1 new low income rental was completed through the BMR program while 11 new affordable units came online for purchase.
+The City continued to construct of 225 units of affordable housing on two city-owned parcels in the downtown area that are adjacent to a Caltrain station for a project known as Kiku Crossing.
+Construction will continue throughout the upcoming program year. - Create a safe and accessible living environment: Minor Home Repair programs provide residents with repairs to increase energy efficiency, accessibility, and health/safety - Provide social services to help people reach self-sufficiency: Accomplishments of public services grant recipients serving San Mateo residents, particularly those in the CDBG Priority Neighborhood